tarah-s/stencil-feather/readme.md

 #### React
-Import the stencil-feather into the 'index.js' stencil-feather component `f-icon` should then be available in any of the React components
+Import the stencil-feather into the 'index.js' stencil-feather component `feather-icon` should then be available in any of the React components
 ``` js
 import { applyPolyfills, defineCustomElements } from 'stencil-feather/loader';